NickOveracker/StickDiagrammer/README.md

 * Live code must always clear JSHint with no errors or warnings.
 * Live code must always pass the testbench with no errors.
 * Software entropy must not increase.

+## Feature Requests (High Priority!!)
+### Most Feasible
+* Cell library support
+* Resistive pull-up support
+* Euler graph verification (suggest fixes for mismatches)
+* Export production rules
+* Allow users to configure layers
+* Real-time collaboration ("multiplayer")
+* Support for multiple drive strengths
+    * Although resistive pull-up might be easy to implement by using directed edges, going beyond that might require substantial changes to the underlying hypergraph model.
+I will see what I can do.
+* "Game mode"
+    * This has been at the back of my mind for a long time.
+It's going to happen someday.

 ## Feature Wishlist
 * Allow users to save designs, and use their outputs as inputs to other designs to produce complex, modular circuitry.